 Do Avoid Omission

 All information relevant to a patient’s care should be documented, as should the rationale behind a doctor’s choice to pursue a given treatment path.
-Make sure you’re noting all discussions regarding patient education and consent, follow-up instructions, recommendations, test results, and the like.
+Make sure you’re noting all discussions regarding patient education and consent, visitors to the patient, follow-up instructions, recommendations, test results, etc. for a comprehensive picture of the patient-provider account.

 But Don’t Include Everything